Black Friday Vs. Cyber Monday: What Does the Data Mean for eCommerce?

 Customer Journey Hijacking rates ramp up to skim online revenue

-Client-side ad injections are a year-round problem targeting retailers’ revenue—but the lead up to the holiday season shows these unauthorized product ads, pop-ups, and banners increase in scale to capitalize on increased online traffic and spending by disrupting customers throughout their journey and diverting them to rival promotions.
+Unauthorized ad injections are a year-round problem targeting retailers’ revenue—but the lead up to the holiday season shows these injected product ads, pop-ups, and banners increase in scale to capitalize on increased online traffic and spending by disrupting customers throughout their journey and diverting them to rival promotions.

-On Cyber Monday, these infection rates registered at 17.8%, up 10.6% from the previous six Mondays.
+On Cyber Monday, these hijacking rates registered at 17.8%, up 10.6% from the previous six Mondays.

 22.4% of all web traffic to European retail sites on Cyber Monday was exposed to unsanctioned ads, up 4.3% from the previous six Mondays.